 MASC 484.
 Media Foundry.
 3 Hours.

-Semester course; 1 lecture and 4 laboratory hours.
+Semester course; 1 lecture and 4 laboratory hours (delivered online, face-to-face or hybrid).
 3 credits.
-May be repeated for a maximum of six credits with different topics.
-Prerequisites: MASC 274, MASC 415, MASC 499 and PHTO 290, each with a minimum grade of C. Enrollment is restricted to mass communications majors.
+May be repeated with different topics for a maximum of six credits toward graduation.
+Prerequisites: MASC 391, MASC 395, MASC 415 and PHTO 290, each with a minimum grade of C. Enrollment is restricted to mass communications majors.
 Capstone course.
 Advanced application of perspectives and skills learned about developing stories and creating compelling media production portfolio content for various audiences.

 MASC 488.
 Strategic Health Communication.
 3 Hours.